iteratec/kotlin-training-basic/exercises/src/main/java/de/iteratec/kotlin_training_playground/Topic11_Generics_Theory.md

 # Generics

-In general, Kotlin generics work similar than Java generics.
+In general, Kotlin generics work similar to Java generics.
 The main advantage lies in the fact that Kotlin handles variance a bit different.

 ## Variance